Summary

 When the Space Feels Off, It Often Is

-Most people, when something feels wrong, look inward.
+When something feels wrong, most people look inward.
 They question their motivation, their habits, their capacity to focus or rest.
 They redecorate.
 They reorganize.
 They push harder.
-What they rarely do is look at the space itself.

 If your home looks good and still does not feel supportive, if you arrive and feel heavier rather than lighter, that signals something worth examining.